Gojatora/AI/README.md

-# AI The official repository for Artificial Intelligence Project
+The official repository for Artificial Intelligence Project

 ChatGPT Employees - J3A
 GROUP MEMBERS: